JackJohn0123/C-exam-scheduler/README.md

 to show the unbooked times within the week.

 The program is able to view a student booked exam, and times where a student is free!

+RUNNING THE PROGRAM

+You can simply run the exe file or using MinGW by the command prompt with the comand "gcc assignment1.c" and running the exe file that is generated!